yd2zhang/snaptravelassignment/README.md

 }
 ```

-2) This above return Hotels.com rates for hotels in the city
+2) The above returns Hotels.com rates for hotels in the city

-The responses will be a json which has an array of hotels and prices.
+The responses will be in json and each response will have an array of hotels and prices.
 ```
 [{
   id : 12,